CopernicaMarketingSoftware/AMQP-CPP/README.md

 When you compile an application that uses the AMQP-CPP library, do not forget to link with the library.
 For gcc and clang the linker flag is -lamqpcpp.
-If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass a -lpthread linker flag, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup.
+If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass the -lpthread and -ldl linker flags, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup, and it optionally dynamically opens the openssl library if a secure connection to RabbitMQ has to be set up.

 HOW TO USE AMQP-CPP